 Maine's deer population is still free of a fatal nervous system disease.
 Hunters need to do their part to keep it this way.
 Here's how.

-As more hunters begin to head into the woods for deer seasons in Maine and around the country, the Maine Department of Inland Fisheries and Wildlife is getting the word out about Chronic Wasting Disease.
+As more hunters begin to head into the woods for deer season in Maine and around the country, the Maine Department of Inland Fisheries and Wildlife is getting the word out about Chronic Wasting Disease.

 So far, there have been no cases of Chronic Wasting Disease (CWD) in Maine.
 The illness is 100% fatal in deer, and could also pose human health risks.
 CWD has been found in 25 U.S. states and two Canadian provinces.
 If established in Maine, the effects would be devastating on the white-tailed deer herd and Maine's rich hunting heritage.